CallanVass/API_webserver_project/README.md

 ![An image of my API ERD](/imgs/API_ERD.png)

 In this ERD of my Partnerships API, you can see three entities and the attributes they are tracking.
 Crows foot notation dictates the cardinality of the relationships.
-As you can see, Users can have 0 or many Internships, but Internships can only have one user.
-This relationship is mimicked in that Companies can have 0 or many Internships, but Internships can only be assigned to one company.
+As you can see, Users can have 0 or many Internships, but Internships can only have one User.
+This relationship is mimicked in that Companies can have 0 or many Internships, but Internships can only be assigned to one Company.

 Here are the entities and their attributes in written form: